 - Transparent contact paper

-2. Cut off the fabric, leaving the wire frame and arm bands.
+Step 1: First remove the fabric and leave only the wire frame and arm bands.

-7. Continue until the childrens fairy wings are covered with flower petals and you are satisfied with how they look.
+Step 6: Then cover the fairy wings with flower petals until you like how they look!

 Step 7: Afterwards lay a section of contact paper over the flowers (sticky side down).
 Use your hands to press and smooth the contact paper to the edges.
 Trim the paper so it is flush with the edges.